List of neighborhoods in Seattle: Covenants and racial restrictions

-Housing covenants became common in the 1920s and were validated by the U.S. Supreme Court in 1926.
+Housing covenants became common in the 1920s and were validated by the U.S. Supreme Court in the 1926 case Corrigan v.
+Buckley.
 Minorities were effectively limited to the International District and parts of some neighborhoods in south-east Seattle for Asian- and Native Americans; or the Central District for people of African ancestry, clearly defining those neighborhoods.
 Ballard – Sunset Hill, Beacon Hill, Broadmoor, Green Lake, Laurelhurst, Magnolia, Queen Anne, South Lake City, and other Seattle neighborhoods and blocks had racially or ethnically restrictive housing covenants, such as the following sample:

 No person or persons of [any of several minorities] blood, lineage, or extraction shall be permitted to occupy a portion of said property ... except a domestic servant or servants who may actually and in good faith be employed by white occupants.

 Further restrictions on conveyance (rental, lease, sale, transfer) were often included, effectively defining most of the neighborhoods in Seattle during the first decades after establishment.

 The Supreme Court ruled in 1948 that racial restrictions would no longer be enforced.
 The Seattle Open Housing Ordinance became effective in 1968.
 Although unenforceable, legal complications prevent the covenants from being expunged from property title documents.